saraho1123/whats-cookin/README.md

 ```

-Pantry has several methods that allow to determine the amount of ingredients left after cooking the recipes, however, these methods are not currently available.
+Pantry has several methods that allow the user to determine the amount of ingredients left after cooking the recipes, however, these methods are not currently available.
 In the future we are planning to add this feature to our website so the users can see how many ingredients they have left and how many they need to buy in order to cook the chosen recipes.

 </details>